 I would later find this to be inaccurate and from my travels and interactions with other black travellers, I would discover that several others viewed hair quite differently to me.
 That there was more to it and actions like the one above than I thought.

 Why, even more than being an invasion of personal space, it is extremely offensive and racist to touch (black) people’s hair and why one shouldn’t even ask.
 According to these views, touching black people’s hair does not stem from curiosity, and even if it did, the misrepresentation of black hair in the media was to blame for this fascination.

 Living in Nigeria, I cannot relate to this narrative because hair like mine has always been well represented.
 However, I cannot help but think about it each time I travel and have to deal with any questions about my hair.

 On the other end of the spectrum is a conversion that I have to come to hear over time in Nigeria.
 In this case, the fascination is with natural hair.
 The lack of which indicates surrender to colonialism and oppression, and a lack of pride in one’s African heritage.
 Ultimately, the conversation still boils down to race.

 In all these, I have failed to view hair in any racial light.
-I would read articles that do so and think about being in India, experiencing the same fascination and curiosity about my hair as being in France.
+I would read articles that do so and think about being in India and having people experience the same fascination and curiosity about my hair as being in France.
 Asking to touch my hair isn’t offensive to me.
 If a hundred people asked to do so in a single day, it will get quite annoying but this is never the case.

 In the latest episode on our travel channel, Through our Eyes, Mofe and I talk more about this and some other questions we get as Nigerian travellers.
 We know that some of these aren’t peculiar to Nigerian travellers alone.
 We would love to hear about your experiences as well and if we share some of them in common.